Peter Matz

-Peter Matz (November 6, 1928 – August 9, 2002) was an American musician, composer, arranger and conductor.
-His musical career in film, theater, television and studio recording spanned fifty years, and he worked with a number of prominent artists, including Marlene Dietrich, Noël Coward and Barbra Streisand.
-Matz won three Emmys and a Grammy Award and is best known for his work on Streisand's early albums as well as for his work as the orchestral conductor and musical director for The Carol Burnett Show.
+Peter Matz (November 6, 1928 – August 9, 2002) was an American musician, composer, arranger, and conductor.
+His musical career in film, theater, television, and studio recording spanned fifty years.
+He worked with a number of prominent artists, including Marlene Dietrich, Noël Coward and Barbra Streisand.
+Matz won three Emmys and a Grammy Award.
+He is best known for his work on Streisand's early albums and for his tour as the orchestral conductor and musical director for The Carol Burnett Show.

 Biography

 Peter Matz was born in Pittsburgh, Pennsylvania, on November 6, 1928, to Louis N. Matz and Alice (née Krieger) Matz.
 He studied Chemical Engineering at the University of California, Los Angeles, but after playing woodwinds in local dance bands to support himself, he soon realised that music was his real vocation.

 After graduating Matz spent two years in Paris studying piano and music theory.
 In 1954, he returned to New York and acquired a job as a rehearsal pianist for Harold Arlen and Truman Capote's Broadway musical House of Flowers.
 Recognizing Matz's talent, Arlen broadened his scope, and Matz arranged and conducted the music for several of the show's dance sequences.
 Later, Arlen commissioned Matz to write the vocal, dance music and orchestration arrangements for his musical, Jamaica.
 Impressed with Matz, Arlen began recommending him to others, including cabaret artist Marlene Dietrich.

 In 1955, Dietrich recommended Matz to Noël Coward when the English playwright, actor and singer was scheduled to perform in Las Vegas, but without his accompanist Norman Hackforth who had been denied a US work permit.
 Coward was impressed with Matz and described him as "quick, intelligent and a fine pianist".
 Matz went on to work with Coward on his albums, television specials and his musical Sail Away.
 In 1962, Matz was Musical Director for Richard Rodgers's Broadway musical No Strings, for which he received a Tony nomination.

 In 1958, Matz married (Dolores) Janet Perry, with whom he had two children: Peter Zachary Matz and Jonas Christopher Matz; they were married 20 years.
 In 1981, Matz married Marilyn Lovell Matz, an actress and eventual AIDS activist.
 The couple remained together until Matz's death in 2002.